whitneyburton/portfolios/students/1507/regis-boudinot/20151121-regis-boudinot-m3.markdown

 "Best group ever!
 I think we all worked together super well, never got too stressed, and got to do lots of cool shit.
 I especially appreciated your enthusiasm and excitement throughout the project, I think it added a lot to the group dynamic.
 You’re also constantly curious, and always wanting to try new stuff, and I appreciate that too.
 I’m not sure if I really have a poopsicle for you, that project was an absolute blast the whole way through."

+"Working with you was nothing but positive.
+Your knowledge for dev-ops is obvious and it was awesome that you wanted to share that with us.
+Figuring out two-factor auth with the phone was skillful.
+I always knew I could count on you to work hard, and we all worked so well together, it’s definitely been my favorite group experience.
+Your enthusiasm towards learning to code, doing a good job on the project, and being a good team member made you a pleasure to work with."

 ## Community

 ### Giving Feedback